Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 This section lists items that may not be fixed due to fundamental architectural differences between 'soft containers' and those based on VMs.

 ### Networking

+#### Support for joining an existing VM `docker run --net=containers`)

+Docker supports the ability for containers to join another containers namespace.
+This allows multiple containers to share a common network namespace and the network interfaces placed in the network namespace.
+Clear Containers does not support network namespace sharing.
+If a Clear Container is setup to share the network namespace of a `runc` container, the runtime effectively takes over all the network interfaces assigned to the namespace and binds them to the VM.
+So the `runc` container will lose its network connectivity.

 #### `docker --net=host`